aitorres/barkr/README.md

 With **Barkr** you can setup a series of channels (e.g. social media accounts) to read messages from and / or post messages to.
 You can mix and match read / write modes, and add multiple accounts of the same type of channel as well without worrying that the same message will be re-posted to a channel it comes from.

+Note that **Barkr** is limited to text posts only.
+Want to see that change?
+Start a discussion on a new issue!

 [^1]: "Barkr" (missing "e") as in "entity that barks".
 See: [dogs](https://en.wikipedia.org/wiki/Dog).

 ## Motivation